Asu Kepaoa

-Asu Kepaoa (born 2 February 2000) is a professional rugby league footballer who plays as a er and forward for the Penrith Panthers in the National Rugby League (NRL).
+Asu Kepaoa (born 2 February 2000) is a professional rugby league footballer who plays as a and forward for the Newcastle Knights in the National Rugby League (NRL).

+Background

+Kepaoa was born on 2 February 2000 in Auckland, New Zealand.
+He attended De La Salle College before moving to Australia.

 Playing career

 2020

 Kepaoa made his first grade debut in round 13 of the 2020 NRL season for the Wests Tigers against Newcastle.

-In round 18 against South Sydney, he scored his first try in the top grade as Wests were defeated 26-24 at Bankwest Stadium.
+In round 18 against South Sydney, he scored his first try in the top grade as Wests were defeated 26–24 at Bankwest Stadium.

-The following week, he scored his first double in the top grade as Wests were defeated 50-22 by Melbourne.
+The following week, he scored his first double in the top grade as Wests were defeated 50–22 by Melbourne.

 2021

 On 18 April, it was announced that he would miss the remainder of the 2021 NRL season with a knee injury which occurred during the club's loss against South Sydney in round 6 of the competition.

 2022

 On 24 July, in the round 19 match against the North Queensland Cowboys at Queensland Country Bank Stadium, Kepaoa cost his side victory when he was determined by the video referee to have obstructed North Queensland winger Kyle Feldt following a short kick-off in the final second of game time, at which point the Tigers led 26-25.
 The Tigers lost the match 26-27 after Valentine Holmes booted the match-winning penalty goal for North Queensland on the full-time siren.

 In round 24, Kepaoa was sent to the sin bin for a high tackle in the final minute of the match against St. George Illawarra.
-Zac Lomax then kicked a penalty goal for St. George Illawarra which won the game 24-22 and meant that the Wests Tigers would finish with the Wooden Spoon for the first time in their history.
+Zac Lomax then kicked a penalty goal for St. George Illawarra which won the game 24–22 and meant that the Wests Tigers would finish with the Wooden Spoon for the first time in their history.